-Produced and directed by James Stier; co-produced by Leo Kaserer, Last Fisherman was a labour of love, created over a four years which saw James & Leo move to cornwall to live and work with Malcolm, shooting around a schedule controlled by nature.
+Produced & Directed by James Stier; co-produced by Leo Kaserer, Last Fisherman was a labour of love, created over a four years which saw James & Leo move to Cornwall to live and work with Malcolm, shooting around a schedule controlled by nature.

 Leo and I decided to make this film out of our affection for the Rame Peninsula, the tradition of fishing and the idea of passing on skills to the next generation.

 Leo lived and worked with Malcolm in Cawsand for six years after moving to England from Austria, he is a youth and social worker by trade.
 Malcolm's world was, at first very closed.
 Slowly Leo began to establish a relationship, then build a friendship which slowly led to access for a crew to shoot the documentary.